open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases v2.md

 ## Use cases for Recipients with hardware security tokens

 These use cases are useful, when Sender knows that Recipient has specific hardware security token, and knows the public key certificate which correspond to the asymmetric cryptographic key pair on that security token.
-KC, which can be decrypted only with Recipient's security token, may be transmitted alongside with the CDOC2 Container itself with the encrypted payload, or with the help of CCS server.
+CC, which can be decrypted only with Recipient's security token, may be transmitted alongside with the CDOC2 Container itself with the encrypted payload, or with the help of CCS server.

 ### UC.Client.01 — Encrypt CDOC2 container for sending to Recipient with a security token